 You may have noticed we’ve been doing quite a few fish activities lately.
-While we’ve been crafting, we’ve also been doing a lot of reading.
-Here are some of our favorite fish books.
+While we’ve been crafting, we’ve also been doing a lot of reading for our fish theme.
+Here are some of our favorite fish books for kids.

 Get a full week of fish theme lesson plans for